- What about shipping?

 Q: Paypal / What is “Instant payment”?
 What is “eCheck”?

 A: Funding your Paypal payment with a credit card or debit card is what Paypal calls an “Instant payment”; it generally will clear to our account within a few seconds, and we can get your item shipped right away.
-If you are buying using a credit/debit card, the next paragraph is of no concern to you.
+If you are funding your purchase using a credit/debit card, the next paragraph is of no concern to you.

-VARY RARELY, a payment will arrive with a notice from Paypal to NOT ship the item until further notification, which is typically 5 business days later — this because the buyer has funded the transaction using an “eCheck”.
-An eCheck is a Paypal payment that you fund using your bank account via ACH when — this is important — when you either have no credit card on file at Paypal, or when some piece of the credit card info on file, like the expiration date or the billing address, is out of date.
+Very rarely, a payment will arrive with a notice from Paypal to NOT ship the item until further notification, which is typically 5 business days later — this because the buyer has funded the transaction using an “eCheck”.
+An eCheck is a Paypal payment that you fund using your bank account via ACH when — this is important — when you either have no credit card on file at Paypal or when some piece of the credit card info on file, like the expiration date or the billing address, is incorrect.
 Please make every effort to avoid this unfortunate occurrence, so that we can ship your item right away.
-Paying with a credit/debit card avoids the possibility of this delay; if you choose to fund via ACH please check that your credit card info at Paypal is up to date.
+Funding the Paypal transaction with a credit/debit card avoids the possibility of this delay; if you choose to fund via ACH please check that your credit card info at Paypal is up to date.

 When will your item arrive?
 See Transit Time above.

 Q: Void-space in the packing-photos … can’t it shift and get damaged?

 A: Ahh… good question — you noticed, perhaps, in the packing-photos, some empty void-space in the box.
 We usually photograph the packing at a stage where you can see the item, and some of the packing material around it, but before we add additional packing material so that there is no empty/void space in the box.
 Please know that ready-to-ship boxes are always fully stuffed with packing material to prevent any shifting or settling.
 We double-box just about everything and pack both inner and outer boxes such that there is no void space.
 We tend to go overboard on packing — we want to be certain that your purchase arrives intact, visit Why us for more info.